 Here at Parklands, our children’s education in Geography begins locally before journeying to the most extreme locations on Earth to nurture a passion, curiosity and respect for the natural world and its residents; both human and animal.
 In a world where human impact is increasingly influencing its future, our children enjoy lessons that inspire a positive, proactive attitude to continue learning about its endless geographical wonders.

 From KS1 through to KS2, our children progressively develop their skills and knowledge, leaving Parklands having experienced field studies and a variety of topics that ensure they are ready to continue their learning at secondary school.

-As a Trust, we have worked collaboratively to select topics that fulfil the requirements of the National Curriculum whilst immersing the children in inspiring and fascinating geography to promote a love for the subject.
+As a Trust, we have worked collaboratively to select topics that fulfill the requirements of the National Curriculum whilst immersing the children in inspiring and fascinating geography to promote a love for the subject.
 Each year group has a topic which is clearly organised into substantive and procedural knowledge that build on those in the previous year.
-This ensures that our children are developing their skills of geographical enquiry, whilst gaining a breadth of knowledge to help them understand the diversity of human and physical geography on Earth.
+This ensures that our children are developing their skills of geographical enquiry whilst gaining a breadth of knowledge to help them understand the diversity of human and physical geography on Earth.

-Our knowledge and understanding of the world begins in EYFS; exploring their local area and learning about things in the environment that is significant to their lives and getting hands on in their themed learning.
+Our knowledge and understanding of the world begins in EYFS: exploring their local area and learning about things in the environment that is significant to their lives and getting hands-on in their themed learning.

 As the children head into Year 1, they will begin to explore rural and town areas personal to them and within their home of the UK; strengthening their knowledge of the local area.
 Following this, the children will make links to a non-European country, understanding geographical similarities and differences between the UK and Japan.